US average mortgage rates fall; 30-year loan at 4.75%

 The rate on 15-year fixed-rate loans declined to 4.21% from 4.25% the previous week.

+The fall in mortgage rates "is a welcome relief to prospective homebuyers who have recently experienced rising rates and rising home prices," Freddie Mac chief economist Sam Khater said.

 The plunge in global stock markets, which have been roiled by trade tensions between the U.S. and China, deepened Thursday.
-The Dow Jones Industrial Average lost more than 450 points in early trading, after plummeting some 800 points on Tuesday.
+The Dow Jones Industrial Average lost more than 600 points in morning trading, after plummeting some 800 points on Tuesday.
+U.S. markets were closed Wednesday because of the national day of mourning for President George H.W.
+Bush.

+Thursday's broad decline came as news of the arrest of a senior Chinese technology executive overshadowed some positive comments on trade from Beijing, threatening to worsen U.S.-China trade tensions.

+With stocks sliding, traders continued to channel money into bonds — a signal that they see weakness in the economy ahead.
+The yield on the key 10-year Treasury note, which tends to influence mortgage rates, dropped to 2.86% Thursday morning from 2.92% on Tuesday as bond prices rose.